 The State Library is one of my favourite buildings in Melbourne.
 It was built in the 1850’s and is beautiful from both the inside and outside.
 There are free tours of the building where you are taken to areas that are not open to the public, for more information on dates and times, check out their website.

 On sunny days Melburnians sunbathe, study and meet on the lawns of the State Library which is across from Melbourne Central on Swanston Street.
 If the weather is good, people seem to meet here to hang out until quite late into the night.

-The State Library is home to multiple permanent exhibitions relating to a variety of topics – the most iconic and popular item in the collection is Ned Kelly’s armour as well as his death mask!
+The State Library is home to multiple permanent exhibitions relating to a variety of topics which you can visit for free – the most iconic and popular item in the collection is Ned Kelly’s armour as well as his death mask!

 I recently checked out some of the galleries (mainly on the 5th floor) and they had a lot of interesting items and information relating to Victorian history – I would recommend that locals especially check this out because it is quite fascinating.

-There is often free touring art and history exhibitions held within the State Library and according to their website, a new gallery is coming soon.
+There is often free touring art and history exhibitions held at the State Library and according to their website, a new gallery is coming soon.